armensanoyan/chat-server/README.md

 # Chat Server

-This is a chat server built with Node.js, Express, and Sequelize.
+This is a chat server built with Node.js, Express, Sequelize, Socket.io.

 ## Getting Started